Sky Saxon: After The Seeds

-In the 1970s, Saxon continued to work on the music scene, releasing a number of 45s and a few independently released LPs, often using the name Sky Sunlight Saxon, the New Seeds, or variations thereupon.
+In the 1970s, Saxon continued to work on the music scene, releasing a number of singles and a few independently released albums, often using the name Sky Sunlight Saxon, the New Seeds, or variations thereupon.
 His 1977 EP is particularly noteworthy.

 In 1973, he became a member of the Source Family religious group, a Hollywood Hills commune led by YaHoWha (a restaurateur, whose real name was Jim Baker), who gave Saxon the names Sunlight and Arlick.
-Consequently, he became a vegetarian.
-In 1998, Saxon orchestrated the release of a 13-CD set of the psychedelic tribal music recorded by the commune's band Ya Ho Wa 13 during the 1970s.
+Subsequently, he became a vegetarian.
+In 1998, Saxon orchestrated the release of a 13-CD set of the psychedelic tribal music recorded by the commune's band Ya Ho Wha 13 during the 1970s.

 In subsequent years, Saxon released a number of albums under various band names including The Starry Seeds Band, Sky Saxon & Firewall, The Hour, Wolf Pack, Fast Planet, Back to the Garden, King Arthur's Court, and Shapes Have Fangs.
 In late 1999 Saxon teamed up with his friend Djin Aquarian from the Ya Ho Wa 13 band on guitar, with drummer David Walas and bass player David Phillips.
-This led to an album released after the band stopped playing together called "This Band Was From Mt.
-Shasta".
+This led to an album released after the band stopped playing together called This Band Was From Mt.
+Shasta.
 Additionally, Saxon had several times reformed The Seeds with different musician line-ups.

 In 2008, Saxon and the Seeds collaborated on some new songs and recordings with Billy Corgan of the Smashing Pumpkins.
 Saxon later appeared in the music video of the Smashing Pumpkins' song "Superchrist".
 Sky Saxon's last performance and recording was done in Austin, Texas.

 Death

-On June 25, 2009, at age 71, Saxon died unexpectedly in an Austin, Texas, hospital of heart and renal failure due to a simple untreated infection which he had contracted at some point that had spread throughout his organs.
+On June 25, 2009, at age 71, Saxon died unexpectedly in an Austin, Texas, hospital of heart and renal failure due to a simple untreated infection that had spread throughout his organs.
 Saxon's death was overshadowed by the death of Farrah Fawcett, which in turn was heavily overshadowed by the death of Michael Jackson, all on the same date.

 At the time of his death, he had been scheduled to commence a tour of the United States and Canada as part of the "California '66" tour, featuring reformed versions of The Seeds, The Electric Prunes, and Love.

 On July 24, 2009, members of The Smashing Pumpkins, Love, and The Electric Prunes performed a tribute concert at the Echoplex in Los Angeles in Saxon's memory.